bessinnica/Loc-markdig-azuredocs-test/articles/azure-functions/functions-bindings-storage-blob.md

 ### Trigger - JavaScript example

-The following example shows a blob trigger binding in a *function.json* file and [JavaScript code] (functions-reference-node.md) that uses the binding.
+The following example shows a blob trigger binding in a <em>function.json</em> file and [JavaScript code](functions-reference-node.md) that uses the binding.
 The function writes a log when a blob is added or updated in the `samples-workitems` container.

 Here's the *function.json* file: